awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-lambda-variables.md

 1. Copy the Amazon Resource Name \(ARN\) at the top of the screen\.

 1. As a last step, open the AWS Identity and Access Management \(IAM\) console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.
 Modify the Lambda execution role to add the following policy: [AWSCodePipelineCustomActionAccess](https://console.aws.amazon.com/iam/home?region=us-west-2#/policies/arn%3Aaws%3Aiam%3A%3Aaws%3Apolicy%2FAWSCodePipelineCustomActionAccess)\.
-For the steps to create a Lambda execution role or modify the role policy, see [Step 2: Create the Lambda Function](actions-invoke-lambda-function.md#actions-invoke-lambda-function-create-function) \.
+For the steps to create a Lambda execution role or modify the role policy, see [Step 2: Create the Lambda function](actions-invoke-lambda-function.md#actions-invoke-lambda-function-create-function) \.

-## Step 2: Add a Lambda Invoke Action and Manual Approval Action to Your Pipeline<a name="lambda-variables-pipeline"></a>
+## Step 2: Add a Lambda invoke action and manual approval action to your pipeline<a name="lambda-variables-pipeline"></a>

 In this step, you add a Lambda invoke action to your pipeline\.
 You add the action as part of a stage named **Test**\.
 The action type is an invoke action\.
 You then add a manual approval action after the invoke action\.